igABHINAV/Ethers-Bucket/README.md

      - Description: Main application file for the frontend.
      - Functionality:
        - Imports necessary dependencies such as React, ethers, and routing components.
-       - Connects to the Ethereum wallet using the Web3Provider and ethers.
+       - Connects to the Ethereum wallet(`METAMASK`) using the Web3Provider and ethers.
-       - Defines the smart contract address and ABI.
        - Initializes the provider, signer, contract, and connected address on wallet connection.
        - Sets up routes for different components: Pay, Cards, and ContryForm.